-By 1972 the Byrds had pretty much become a vehicle for Roger McGuinn’s solo recordings.
-The original quintet began falling apart in 1966, after Gene Clark, who penned most of the group’s original early songs, left.
+By 1972, the Byrds had pretty much become a vehicle for Roger McGuinn’s solo recordings.
+The original quintet began falling apart in 1966 after the departure of Gene Clark, who penned most of the group’s original early songs.

 Those expecting a return to the Byrds’ mid-‘60s output were no doubt disappointed by what they heard.
 For starters, the group’s signature jangly guitar songs were missing.
 And the five members, who hadn’t played together in six years, sounded disconnected.
 The harmonies were no longer soaring, the musical camaraderie no longer a constant.